-Requirements for Completing the Full-time MPP Program First Year> - 42 credits
+1. Requirements for Completing the Full-time MPP Program

+<First Year> - 42 credits

-- 1 MPP students must take 2 core courses (6 credits: Analysis of Market and Public Policy, and Quantitative Methods). - Seoul G20 Global Leader's Program students must take Analysis of Market and Public Policy, and Korean Economic Development instead of Quantitative Methods as core courses. - 2 MPP students must take at least 3 courses from his/her concentration (9 credits). - \\ One of the advanced analytic courses (Ph.D.
-Courses, Law & Economics, Advanced Quantitative Methods, Analysis of Policymaking Process, etc.) can be counted as a concentration course (maximum 3 credits). - 3 MPP students must also take two English courses, one from basic level and one from advanced level.
-English courses will be counted towards graduation requirement credits for up to 6 credits. - 4 International students must take Korean Language and Culture I. This course will be counted toward graduation requirement credits. - 5 Students who plan to write a thesis or do a capstone project must take the Advanced Research Seminar (3 credits) offered in the 3rd semester and submit the first draft paper in the seminar.
-Students who plan to do an SRP must take one more elective course. - \\ MPP students must apply online to declare their concentrations through the KDI School website as of the 6th week of the semester, when the combined total of the graduation requirement credits previously completed or currently being taken is above 39 (above 36 for GMP students).
+- 1 MPP students must take 2 core courses (6 credits: Analysis of Market and Public Policy, and Quantitative Methods). - \\ Seoul G20 Global Leader's Program students must take Korean Economic Development course instead of Quantitative Methods as the core course.
+They are also required to take an exclusive G20 Global Issues. - 2 MPP students must take at least 3 courses from his/her concentration (9 credits). - \\ One of the advanced analytic courses (Ph.D.
+Courses, Law & Economics, Advanced Quantitative Methods, Analysis of Policy-making Process, etc.) can be counted as a concentration course (maximum 3 credits). - 3 MPP students must also complete 3 credits from basic level English course (LPM).
+English courses will be counted towards graduation requirement credits for up to 6 credits (LPM + one writing course). - 4 International students must take Korean Language and Culture I. This course will be counted toward graduation requirement credits. - 5 Students who plan to write a thesis or do a capstone project must take the Advanced Research Seminar (3 credits) offered in the 3rd semester and submit the first draft paper in the seminar.
+Students who plan to do an SRP must take one elective course instead of the seminar course. - \\ MPP students must apply online to declare their concentrations through the KDI School website as of the 6th week of the semester, when the combined total of the graduation requirement credits previously completed or currently being taken is above 39 (above 36 for GMP students).
 MPP students are allowed to declare a maximum of 2 concentrations.
+Please note that only one concentration will be recognized from one course.